 An electric mixer has become an indispensable tool in home kitchens.
-Before their arrival on the culinary scene, home cooks had to stir cookie dough by hand, whisk egg whites or cream until their arms ached and master the technique of kneading bread to ensure lofty loaves.
+Before their arrival on the culinary scene, home cooks had to stir cookie dough by hand, whisk egg whites or cream until their arms ached, and master the technique of kneading bread to ensure lofty loaves.
 But now, an electric mixer can do all of those tasks for you, and it'll probably do a better job.
 Here's what you need to know before buying an electric stand mixer or hand mixer.

 Hand Mixers vs. Stand Mixers

 There are advantages and disadvantages to each type of appliance.
 A stand mixer has a more powerful motor, so it can tackle stiffer doughs, such as thick cookie dough or bread dough.
 Some stand mixers also have accessories available for purchase that allow you to use the machine for everything from making ice cream to making sausage.
-But, a good stand mixer can also be expensive (starting at around $200), and because they are bulky and heavy, they will likely need to take up a permanent spot on your counter or need room to be stored.
+But, a good stand mixer can also be expensive (starting at around $200).
+Because they are bulky and heavy, they will likely need to take up a permanent spot on your counter or need room to be stored.

 If they can afford it and have the storage space, many baking enthusiasts opt for both, since the hand mixer is relatively expensive and can be used for smaller baking projects.
 Another option is Cuisinart's Power Advantage Hand/Stand Mixer, a hand mixer that converts into a stand mixer by mounting onto a base.

 Does Brand Matter?

-Kitchenaid is arguably the best-known brand in the mixer category, especially when it comes to stand mixers.
+KitchenAid is arguably the best-known brand in the mixer category, especially when it comes to stand mixers.
 The company created the category when it debuted the first stand mixer for the home in 1919.
 But KitchenAid's popularity doesn't mean that it's the only option on the market, or even that it's necessarily the best.
-KitchenAid's mixers start with the Classic Series (read a review of the KitchenAid Classic Series Stand Mixer) and go up to the Professional and Commercial collections.
+KitchenAid's mixers start with the Classic Series and go up to the Professional and Commercial collections.

 At the high end, Breville makes a stand mixer that has a built-in timer and a rugged, die-cast metal construction.
-And Cuisinart's models also have a countdown timer as well as optional attachments (sold separately).
-One of the priciest – and best-quality – mixers is from Viking.
-It has one of the most powerful motor's on the market (1000 watts), metal gear transmission and even wheels to easily move it around the countertop (a nice touch considering it weighs more than 20 pounds).
+Cuisinart's models also have a countdown timer as well as optional attachments that are sold separately.
+One of the priciest, and best-quality, mixers is from Viking.
+It has one of the most powerful motors on the market (1000 watts), metal gear transmission, and even wheels to easily move it around the countertop (a nice touch considering it weighs more than 20 pounds).

 In terms of hand mixers, most small appliance brands make them, and the performance of higher-priced brands is not necessarily markedly better than more affordable brands, although more expensive models might have additional features or a better design.